yjw071218/hangman/README_en.md

     - Each difficulty level influences how challenging the word is and how many incorrect guesses it takes to lose.

 - **Bonus Streak**:
-    - For every consecutive correct letter guess, players earn additional points (100 points per streak).
+    - For every consecutive correct letter guess, players earn additional points.
     - This incentivizes careful and thoughtful guesses instead of random attempts.

 - **Ranking System**: